 Let’s go back to amino acids.
 There are 22 of them and 9 of them are essential, which means the body can’t produce them itself, so we need to ingest them with food, or it can lead to a case of malnutrition and other health problems.

 The issue at hand is, that if we only eat plant-based food, as it doesn’t have the whole range, so we always need to combine different sources.
 That is the case regardless if we talk about health, wellbeing or physical activity.

 For strong bones

-While some plant based food does contain calcium, it also contains a lot of oxalates and phytates – chemicals which reduce the absorption of calcium.
+While some plant-based food does contain calcium, it also contains a lot of oxalates and phytates – chemicals that reduce the absorption of calcium.

 Milk products on the other hand have a lot of biologically available calcium, which means our body can easily absorb and use it.
 That in turn makes it easier for us to reach our daily bodily needs for calcium.

 On top of that, they also contain magnesium, phosphorus, vitamin D, and vitamin K, which are crucial for the proper absorption of calcium so we have healthy and strong bones.